Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Grünenthal aims to positively impact society and the world we live in – with and beyond its core business.
 We have a deep commitment to our patients and their families, our employees, our customers and investors, and the communities in which we operate.
 We focus on creating sustainable value in the three areas that matter most to our stakeholders: Patient, People and Planet.

-Our employees work with suppliers, partners and customers to reduce CO2 emissions, save energy and resources in our own operations, and decrease waste across our entire value chain.
-We are committed to the Science Based Targets initiative (SBTi), guiding our decarbonisation and
+Our employees work with suppliers, partners and customers to reduce CO2 emissions, save energy and resources, and decrease waste.
+Our near-term climate targets are approved by the Science Based Targets initiative (SBTi), guiding our decarbonisation and emissions reduction efforts.

 Grünenthal is a unique place to work – a mid-sized, science-driven company that is on a journey.